 Rap rock – get it right and the world walks your way.
 Get it wrong and your biscuit will be limper than a soggy krackawheat and less appetising.
 Enter the Blackroc project a.k.a The Black Keys who (as everybody knows) are the world’s best rock band and all your favourite rappers’ favourite rappers including Mos Def, RZA, Raekwon, Q-Tip, Pharoahe Monch, M.O.P’s Billy Danze and – rising from the grave once more – Ol’ Dirty Bastard.
 Please God let it be good.
 Here’s the audio for the RZA/ Monch featuring Dollaz & Sense…album’s out end of November.
 Watch this space.

 L.A.s. funk ‘orchestra’ return with their difficult third LP and prove once again that they should never be in charge of their own vocals.
-I don’t mean that Miles and Wolf can’t sing, it’s just that when Miles is on mic duty he sounds a bit like that bloke from early 90s jazz funk bastards Freak Power while Wolf has got the growl but not (apparently) the range and ends up doing more of a jazzy scatman thing.
+I don’t mean that Miles and Wolf can’t sing, it’s just that when Miles is on mic duty he lacks the growl – a la early 90s jazz-funk bastards – while Wolf has got the growl but not (apparently) the range and ends up doing more of a jazzy scatman thing.
 With the breaks the ‘Stra are dropping surely we ought to be treated to someone of the calibre of Aaron Neville or Ernie K Doe?
 Come on boys – can’t you poach Fallon Williams from the Australians or something?
 You can’t fault the musicianship though – fat rhythms, and the sense to let the spaces in the music speak.
 Too many modern deep funk bands seem to feel compelled to weigh the rhythm section down by slathering layer on layer of organs, horns and Christ knows what else on top continuously throughout any given track instead of doing what was really done quite a lot back in the day which was to deploy melody sparingly and employ the instruments traditionally used to create it in ways that accentuated the funky rhythm.
 The Meters knew all about that and as with the last two LPs (in common with many other deep funk bands) this owes a lot to Art Neville and co.
 You also get the latin-tinged Dark Clouds, Rain Soul and hip-hop bump Posed To Be.
 Roping in former Jurassic 5 rapper Chali 2Na (and let’s face it – they’ve done him a massive favour after the lame Fish Outta Water) as well as Mixmaster Wolf and the late DJ Dusk this one boasts an epic bassline and percussion but still manages to remain curiously subdued.
 Every time I spend nearly spent six minutes listening to it, I find myself wanting some huge horns to kick in during the chorus.
 There’s a remix opportunity in there somewhere.

 I don’t really need to say anything about these do I?
 Oh go on then.
 Once upon a time there were two brothers Adolf and Rudolf who are at the root of a story which (despite the fact that it sounds like it’s going to be about Nazi reindeer) is about shoes.
 Dope shoes.
 After a misunderstanding in an air-raid shelter their shoe company partnership ended.
 Adolf called his half of the business Adidas, derived (somewhat contrivedly) from Adi (short for Adolf) plus the first syllable of his surname DASsler while Rudi went on to form a company called Ruda derived (in an equally contrived way) from RUdolf DAssler – though, luckily, he realised that sounded a bit shit and later changed it to Puma.
 Consequently, back in the day, b-boys could pick kicks from two dope selections, the absolute kings among which were the Adidas Superstar and these – the Puma Suede.
 Amazingly both brothers had hit on freshness so total that these styles are still with us today and wearing them will still elevate your cool to rarified heights.
 Just remember to waterproof them before you wear them, keep a spare toothbrush to clean them with and always rock fat laces.
 Oh yeah – best buy two pairs when you see a colour scheme you like too.
 Ladies and gentlemen – the Puma Suede for October and November 2009… puma.com